-- (ix) The Company did not raise moneys by way of initial public offer or further public offer (including debt instruments).
-In our opinion, the term loans were applied for the purposes for which the loans were obtained. - (x) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of fraud by the Company or any fraud on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such instance by the management. - (xi) The Company has not paid or provided any managerial remuneration; hence the provisions of clause 3 (xi) of the Order are not applicable to the Company. - (xii) In our opinion, the Company is not a Nidhi Company.
-Therefore, the provisions of clause 3(xii) of the Order are not applicable to the Company. - (xiii) As per the information and explanation given to us, all transactions entered into by the Company with the related parties are in compliance with 188 of Act, where applicable and the details have been disclosed in the financial statements etc., as required by the applicable ind AS.
-Section 177 of the Act is not applicable to the Company. - (xiv) The Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review.
-Therefore, the provisions of clause 3(xiv) of the Order are not applicable to the Company. - (xv) The Company has not entered into any non-cash transactions with directors or persons connected with him.
-Therefore, the provisions of clause 3(xv) of the Order are not applicable to the Company.

-(xvi) Based on the information and explanation given to us the Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+- (ix) The Company did not raise any money by way of initial public offer or further public offer (including debt instruments) and did not have any term loans outstanding during the year.
+Accordingly, the provisions of clause 3(ix) of the Order are not applicable. - (x) No fraud by the Company or on the Company by its officers or employees has been noticed or reported during the period covered by our audit. - (xi) The Company has not paid or provided for any managerial remuneration.
+Accordingly, the provisions of clause 3 (xi) of the Order are not applicable. - (xii) In our opinion, the Company is not a Nidhi Company.
+Accordingly, the provisions of clause 3(xii) of the Order are not applicable. - (xiii) In our opinion, all transactions with the related parties are in compliance with Section 188 of the Act, where applicable and requisite details have been disclosed in the financial statements, as required by the applicable Ind AS.
+Further, in our opinion, the Company is not required to constitute audit committee under Section 177 of the Act. - (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures. - (xv) The Company has not entered into any non-cash transactions with directors or persons connected with them covered under Section 192 of the Act. - (xvi) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934. - For M H S & Associates Chartered Accountants